mstubner/CBE3300B-Project/README.md

 - ~~Establish Python → Arduino serial communication~~ ✅ Complete
 - Design and fabricate physical enclosure / casing
 - Mount all components securely within the case
-- Evaluate battery-powered operation
-- Migrate processing to onboard microcontroller (Prototype 2)

-Once Track 1 is resolved, the device can be considered a validated glucometer and Track 2 can be completed for full standalone operation.

 ---